Princess Kate takes her seat in Royal Box at Wimbledon, right next to Roger Federer

 King Charles III has taken his seat in the Royal Box at times but not since taking over as monarch from his mother.
 Elizabeth died last September and Charles had his coronation in May.

-Rybakina won that opening match 4-6, 6-1, 6-2, and two-time Wimbledon champion Andy Murray was up next against Ryan Peniston.
+Rybakina won that opening match 4-6, 6-1, 6-2, and two-time Wimbledon champion Andy Murray then beat Ryan Peniston 6-3, 6-0, 6-1.
 In 2013, Murray won the first of his two Wimbledon titles, ending a 77-year wait for a British men's champion at the All England Club.

 His second Wimbledon title came in 2016, and he also won the Olympic gold medal at the 2012 London Games on the same Centre Court grass — beating Federer in the final.